Skip to main content

 This occupation requires a qualification in a field of high relevance to the occupational specialisation.

-Bachelor degree and higher in a scientific or technical field.
-While there are no specific qualification in regulatory affairs, typical examples of highly relevant majors include (but are not limited to):
+While there is no specific qualification in regulatory affairs, typical examples of highly relevant majors include (but are not limited to):

 • Engineering